leonardsaers/3d-printable-designs/pet-upcycling/README.md

-# PET self watering distance to reservoir tool
+# PET self watering setup - a distance to reservoir tool

 A plastic bottle (PET) can easily be turned into a self watering seed starter.